The Epic Frustrations of The Case Against Adnan Syed: What We Learned and Where We're Left

 "At that time I was halfway between my house and Jenn's house," Jay told police in that second interview.
 "And he told me to meet him at Best Buy."

-Jen testified at trial that Jay left between 3:40 and 3:45 p.m.
+Jenn testified at trial that Jay first left between 3:40 and 3:45 p.m.
 Jay also told police he left at about 3:40.

 Kim Hairston/Baltimore Sun/TNS via Getty Images